mbernste/mbernste.github.io/_posts/2023-10-14-eulers_number.md

 Now, the natural question that follows from this observation is: what exponential function, $a^x$, yields a constant of 1?
 That is, what value of $a$ leads to $K = 1$?
 It's Euler's number!

 That is, Euler's number is simply defined to be the base of an exponential function for which the derivative of that exponential function is the exponential function itself.
-To derive Euler's number, you can simply solve for $a$ in the following equation:
+To derive Euler's number, we find $a$ for which $K = 1$.
+That is, $e$ is the value for $a$ in the following equation:

 $$1 = \lim_{h \rightarrow 0} \frac{a^{h} - 1}{h}$$

 Expressing exponential functions in a canonical way using Euler's number